So you're thinking about starting a journal?

 Ask yourself, what would be the benefit of reviewing painful journal entries after you've grown, and healed from those episodes?

-5 Tips for Journaling Consistently
+5 Tips for Consistent Journaling

 One of the biggest problems people have with journaling is inconsistency.
 They write something one day and then go weeks or months without writing anything.